 In February of 1966, James Maher applied for (and subsequently received) permission to remove the second floor oriel window, replacing it with four new windows and brick.

-By mid-1966, 399 Marlborough had been acquired by Franklyn G. Bill and Sidney R. Handler, trustees of the C & S Realty Trust.
-They continued to operate it as a lodging house.
+In May of 1966, 399 Marlborough was acquired from the James and Myrtle Maher, by then residents of Hamilton, by Franklyn G. Bill and Sidney R. Handler, trustees of the C & S Realty Trust.
+It continued to be operated as a lodging house.

-399 Marlborough remained a lodging house in 2015.
+399 Marlborough remained a lodging house in 2017.